isomerpages/mom-eponline/index.md

 notification: ""
 sections:
   - hero:
-      title: The EP Online e-Service has moved.
+      title: The EP Online e-Service has moved
       subtitle: Please click on button below to go to the new Employment Pass (EP) eService
       background: /images/blue_bg.png